rooschu/overwrite-web-layers/README.md

 You've now created a feature layer and corresponding service definition (whose name should match the name of your map) in AGOL.
 You can repeat steps 2-5 for any number of feature classes you wish to publish to AGOL.
 The script will iterate through every map contained in your project file and try to match it to an AGOL service definition.
 #### Update Python script parameters
-This script is pretty clear about where parameters needs to reflect your own set up, and there aren't many to change.
+This script is pretty clear about where parameters needs to reflect your own set-up, and there aren't many to change.
 See below.
 ```
 ############################ BEGIN ASSIGNING VARIABLES ############################